wilberkamaa/energy-fault-prediction/REFACTORING.md

 - `grid_connection.py` will be removed in a future update
 - Grid power can be disabled using `include_grid` flag in configuration
 - Holidays are now configured as month-day tuples for better reusability across years
+- Defensive programming has been added to handle cases where grid parameters are not available